How to Choose and (Hopefully Never Use) a Fire Extinguisher in Your Camper Van

 S: Sweep from side to side at the base of the fire, until all flames are extinguished.
 Watch the area.
 If the fire re-ignites, repeat steps 2 – 4.

-Engine fires are a particularly dangerous and catastrophic type of blaze, because of the presence of gasoline or diesel fuel, electrical batteries and wiring, and rubber and plastics.
+Engine fires are a particularly dangerous and catastrophic type of blaze, because of the presence fuel, electrical batteries and wiring, and rubber and plastics.
 Worse, because the engine is hidden away inside the Bus, Vanagon, or large RV, often in the rear, you may not even notice an engine fire until it is well underway.

 First, avoid opening the upper engine cover or lid.
 Doing so will quickly allow fresh air in to feed the fire, and allow flames to escape and ignite the camper interior.

 Instead, keep the engine fire contained to help suffocate the flames, and aim your extinguisher at the lowest flames from beneath the vehicle while maintaining a safe distance.
 If the fire is not too large and hot, you can even carefully open the license-plate access panel and aim your extinguisher in here, remembering to sweep from side to side at the base of the fire.

 All adults in your camper van should know where the extinguishers are located, and should periodically practice quickly grabbing an extinguisher and preparing to use it.
 Kids, even if they’re not charged with using extinguishers, should at least know where they are and how to retrieve them for an adult in an emergency.
 The entire family should exercise how to quickly and smoothly exit the vehicle, staying a safe distance away from the vehicle and surrounding traffic.

 Inspect the extinguishers in your camper van twice a year during your Spring and Fall maintenance, and before each long trip: